Working in Scotland

 If this applies to you or is similar to your circumstances, you are not required to sign up to the PVG scheme as this is classed as incidental contact with children.

-If you are unsure whether you meet the criteria, please contact safeguarding email@example.com or call them on 01753 765000.
+If you are unsure whether you meet the criteria, please contact email@example.com or call the team on 01753 765000.